 NYC Community Land Access Summary

-An Advocate's Summary of Routes to Land Access for Community Uses
+A New York City Advocate's Summary of Routes to Land Access for Community Uses

-Some urban agriculture sites on vacant land in New York City exist by means of an agreement directly between the agriculture practitioners and the specific City agency that has site control over the land.
-The Gowanus Canal Conservancy, Added Value in Red Hook, and the new Myrtle Village Green site in northern Bed Stuy are examples of groups that have access to formerly vacant public land by having an agreement directly with a City agency.
+Some sites on vacant land in New York City exist by means of an agreement directly between community organizations and the specific City agency that has site control over the land.
+The Gowanus Canal Conservancy, Added Value in Red Hook, and the new Myrtle Village Green site in northern Bed-Stuy are examples of groups that have access to formerly vacant public land by having an agreement directly with a City agency.

 You can see the gardens that exist now in NYC on public land at 596acres.org (turn on the layer called "community gardens on public land").